 There are lots of things which could have gone wrong, and without knowing what the exact error message is it’s hard to say how to fix it.

-If you ask a question on Piazza then make sure you clearly state what the situation is, what behaviour you expect, and what behaviour you see (including any error messages).
+If you ask a question on the COMP2300 forum then make sure you clearly state what the situation is, what behaviour you expect, and what behaviour you see (including any error messages).

-I’ll also keep a list of git help resources on the web—if you find another page which is helpful then let me know and I can add it here:
+Here’s a list (in no particular order) of git help resources on the web—if you find another page which is helpful then let me know and I can add it here:

 It’s a structured file format, like csv or json or xml or many others that you’ve seen before.